 Parallel work:

-"Each team, head to your zone and brainstorm for 10 minutes."
+"Each team, head to your area and brainstorm for 10 minutes."

 Gallery walks:

-"Visit each team's zone to see what they created."
+"Visit each team's area to see what they created."

 Competition: